-The name of the organization shall be CATHOLIC NETWORK FOR WOMEN’S EQUALITY (CNWE)
+The name of the organization shall be “Catholic Network for Women’s Equality (CNWE)”.

 2. MISSION STATEMENT

-- To identify, understand, communicate and celebrate the history, talents, skills and contributions of women
+- To identify, understand, communicate and celebrate the history, talents, skills and contributions of women.

-- To communicate with women in other religious traditions and with secular women’s groups in order to promote greater awareness of issues concerning women
+- To communicate with women in other religious traditions and with secular women’s groups in order to promote greater awareness of issues concerning women.

-- To encourage the people of God to retrieve and name the feminine aspects of God
+- To encourage the people of God to retrieve and name the feminine aspects of God.

 PART I: MEMBERSHIP

-(b) Once admitted, a member shall have all the rights and privileges of any other member provided the annual fee has been paid.
+b) Once admitted, a member shall have all the rights and privileges of any other member provided the annual fee has been paid.

 2. Membership Fees

-(d) Membership fees may be waived or adjusted in special circumstances.
+e) Membership fees may be waived or adjusted in special circumstances.

-(f) Persons who become new members of CNWE between January 1st and the date of the Annual General Meeting of the same year will be considered paid in full until the renewal period of the year following.
+f) Persons who become new members of CNWE between January 1st and the date of the Annual General Meeting of the same year will be considered paid in full until the renewal period of the year following.

-(g) CNWE’S membership year will be from June 1 to May 31.
-Unless renewed, a CNWE membership expires for(4) months after the Annual General Meeting.
+g) CNWE’S membership year will be from June 1 to May 31.
+Unless renewed, a CNWE membership expires four (4) months after the Annual General Meeting.

-(h) Thirty percent of individual membership fees shall be forwarded to recognized local groups on a per capita basis as determined by the Membership Coordinator.
+h) Thirty percent of individual membership fees shall be forwarded to recognized local groups on a per capita basis as determined by the Membership Coordinator.

 3. Rights of Members

-(b) Every member has the right to receive written notice of the Annual General Meeting.
+b) Every member has the right to receive written notice of the Annual General Meeting.

 PART II: NATIONAL WORK GROUP